How to Pick the Right JST Connector for PCB Harness

 3. Verify Electrical & Wire-Gauge Specs

 Always consult the manufacturer’s datasheet for exact ratings.
-Exceeding AWG ranges risks poor crimps or overheating.
+Exceeding AWG ranges can result in poor crimps or overheating.
 For instance, PH typically uses 24–32 AWG, XH handles 22–30 AWG, and VH accepts 16–22 AWG.

 4. Evaluate Mechanical Features